IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/updates/update3.md

 ## Council Decisions and Funding

-The project's council has proposed a 1/3rd payout to Hector for his contributions thus far, acknowledging the extensive work completed and the milestones reached.
+The project's council has sent 20 LTC of the 60.11 LTC raised to Hector for his contributions thus far, acknowledging the extensive work completed and the milestones reached.
 This decision underscores our commitment to rewarding hard work and progress, ensuring that the development continues at a steady pace.

 ## How You Can Help